CumulusNetworks/docs/content/version/cumulus-linux-31/Layer-3-Features/Border-Gateway-Protocol---BGP.md

 ### Converging Quickly On Soft Failures</span>

 It is possible that the link is up, but the neighboring BGP process is hung or has crashed.
-If a BGP process crashes, Quagga’s `watchquagga` daemon, which monitors the various `quagga` daemons, will attempt to restart it.
+If a BGP process crashes, Quagga's `watchquagga` daemon, which monitors the various `quagga` daemons, will attempt to restart it.
 If the process is also hung, `watchquagga` will attempt to restart the process.
 BGP itself has a keepalive timer that is exchanged